akshaya040806/Building-a-SIngle-Node-SIEM-Lab-Setup-with-Elastic-ELK-Stack-with-Threat-Detection-Rules/README.md

 sudo /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana
 ```

-Copy the token. **Tokens expire in 30 minutes** — if it expires, generate a new one.
+Copy the token. **Tokens expire in 30 minutes** — if it expires, generate a new one suing the below command (I faced this problem)

 ### Step 12 — Configure Kibana with token
 ```bash